SignLLM: Sign Language Production Large Language Models: Our Model: SignLLM

+To reduce training time, we utilize the RL reward concept to quantify each training batch's quality and prioritize valuable batches through the Priority Learning Channel module.
+Both Multilingual SLP modes can use RL Loss and PLC.

-\textbf{Reinforcement Learning Loss.} Because \textbf{R}einforcement \textbf{L}earning has an important property in calculating which actions/samples are more valuable.
-So selective training data could solve the challenge of slow training using more sign languages and larger datasets. \ul{But before selecting, we should first transform the ordinary generative model into an RL-like model, so we design \textbf{R}einforcement \textbf{L}earning Loss for model transformation.}
+\textbf{Reinforcement Learning Loss.} Reinforcement Learning (RL) has an important advantage in identifying high-value actions or samples, allowing for prioritized learning of valuable data.
+This approach could help address the challenge of slow training when using more sign languages.
+But before learning high-value data batch, we should transform the ordinary generative model first into an RL-like model, so we design RL Loss for model transformation.

-Concretely, we set the input sequence as the state $s_t$, the output sequence is the action $a_t$, and the reward $r_t$. $t$ stands for time, $i$ stands sample.
+Concretely, we set the input sequence as the state $s_t$, and the output sequence is the action $a_t$, and the reward $r_t$. $t$ stands for time, $i$ stands sample, $\hat{y}_i$ represents the model's predicted output, and $N$ denotes the total number of samples.
 The closer the prediction is to reality (mean squared error), the greater the reward: $r = -\frac{1}{N}\sum_{i=1}^{N}(y_i-\hat{y}_i)^2$.
 With this interpretation, we can reformulate the traditional supervised learning problem of minimizing MSE loss to maximize the expected cumulative reward, where $L$ denotes the MSE loss function, $M$ is the model, and $x_t$, $y_t$ are the model inputs and corresponding targets respectively:

-Optimized parameters $\theta$ are found using gradient descent, updating parameters proportionally to the gradient of expected cumulative reward concerning model parameters.
-The whole process is shown in Figure \ref{fig:RL_Loss}, \textit{which provides a robust mathematical framework for sequence learning tasks and allows for the integration of sophisticated optimization strategies from RL.}
+where $\theta$ represents the trainable parameters of the model, $E_{\theta}$ denotes the expected value with respect to the model parameters $\theta$, and $T$ is the total number of time steps in the sequence.
+Here, $\operatorname{argmax}$/$\operatorname{argmin}$ returns the value of $\theta$ that maximizes/minimizes the expected cumulative reward.
+These optimized parameters $\theta$ are founded by using gradient descent, updating parameters proportionally to the gradient of expected cumulative reward concerning model parameters.
+In summary, we quantify the effectiveness of MSE optimization at each time step as reward $r$.
+Then the $r$ will serve as the input for our Priority Learning Channel.